Get Misdemeanor Convictions off Your Criminal Record

 Yes.
 It depends on the type of misdemeanor.
 Keep reading.

-When can I vacate DUI misdemeanors?
+Can I vacate DUI misdemeanors?

 When can I vacate domestic violence misdemeanors?